onurceri/botla/conductor/tracks/knowledge_base_2_0/plan.md

 ## Phase 4: Polish & Integration

-- [ ] Task: E2E Testing of Ingestion Flow
+- [ ] Task: E2E Testing of Inspection Flow
-    - **Goal:** Verify the full loop: Add Source -> Manual Sync -> View Chunks.
+    - **Goal:** Verify the full loop: Add Source -> View Chunks.
     - **Implementation:**
-        - Write a Playwright test that adds a test URL, clicks "Sync Now", waits for success, and then opens the Chunk Inspector to verify content exists.
+        - Write a Playwright test that adds a test URL/Text, waits for processing, and then opens the Chunk Inspector to verify content exists.

 - [ ] Task: Conductor - User Manual Verification 'Polish & Integration' (Protocol in workflow.md)